-What are Augmented Search Queries?
+Augmented Search Queries?

-This disclosure relates generally to providing search results in response to a search query containing an entity reference.
+This disclosure generally relates to providing search results in response to a search query containing an entity reference.
 Search engines receive search queries containing a reference to a person, such as a person’s name.
 Results to these queries are oftentimes not sufficiently organized, not comprehensive enough, or otherwise not presented in a useful way.

-A summary of that process can be described as:
+A summary of that process is:

 - Receiving a search query associated with an entity reference, wherein the entity reference corresponds to one or more distinct entities.

 - Providing results for the search query where the set of results distinguishes between distinct entities.